ksu-cs-textbooks/cc410/content/y-milestones/10-website-basics.md

 ###### Web Code

-* Create a new `thatsawrap.web` package.
+* Create a new `gamegrub.web` package.
-* Create a `thatsawrap.web.MenuController` class to act as the controller.
+* Create a `gamegrub.web.MenuController` class to act as the controller.
 It should include the following routes:
   * `/` - a home page for the application.
   * `/about` - an about page with the text given at the bottom of the page.
 You may add additional text and items as desired
-  * `/menu` - a page that includes the entire menu (all predefined combos, wraps, sides, and drinks).
+  * `/menu` - a page that includes the entire menu (all predefined combos, entrees, sides, and drinks).
     * It should use the existing `Menu` class to collect these items.
     * You may add additional methods (with requisite unit tests) to the `Menu` class as desired to make this work.
 * Update the required files to launch the web application properly as shown in the example video.